-The written-off value of disposals is not a charge against council tax, as the cost of fixed assets is fully provided for under separate arrangements for capital financing.
-Amounts are appropriated to the Capital Adjustment Account from the Statement of Movement on the General Fund Balance.
+The written-off value of disposals is not a charge against council tax, as the cost of non-current assets is fully provided for under separate arrangements for capital financing.
+Amounts are appropriated to the Capital Adjustment Account via the MIRS.